Partial MDS Codes with Regeneration

 Let $\code \subset \F_q^{\ell \times \mu n}$ be a linear $[\mu n,(n-r)\mu -s;\ell]$ code.
-The code $\code$ is a $\pmds(\mu,n,r,s,\cW;\ell)$ \emph{partial MDS array code} if \begin{itemize} \item the code $\code |_{W_i}$ is an $[n,n-r,r+1; \ell]$ MDS code for all $i \in [\mu]$ and \item for any $E_i \subset W_i$ with $|E_i|=r \ \forall \ i\in [\mu]$, the code $\code |_{[\mu n] \setminus \cup_{i=1}^{\mu} E_i}$ is an $[\mu n-r\mu,n-r\mu-s,s+1;\ell]$ MDS code. \end{itemize} \end{definition}
+The code $\code$ is a $\pmds(\mu,n,r,s,\cW;\ell)$ \emph{partial MDS array code} if \begin{itemize} \item the code $\code |_{W_i}$ is an $[n,n-r,r+1; \ell]$ MDS code for all $i \in [\mu]$ and \item for any $E_i \subset W_i$ with $|E_i|=r \ \forall \ i\in [\mu]$, the code $\code |_{[\mu n] \setminus \cup_{i=1}^{\mu} E_i}$ is an $[\mu n-r\mu,\mu n-r\mu-s,s+1;\ell]$ MDS code. \end{itemize} \end{definition}

 We refer to the code $\code |_{W_i}$ as the $i$-th \emph{local code}.
 Furthermore, we refer to parameters $n,\mu,r,s$ satisfying the constraints of \cref{def:pmds} as \emph{valid PMDS parameters}.
-Note that we exclude trivial parameters for which the definition results simply in an MDS code ($\mu=1$, $r=0$, and $s=0$).
+Note that we exclude trivial parameters for which the definition results simply in an MDS code or a concatenation of MDS codes\footnote{There are several parameter combinations for which such a trivial case occurs.
+One trivial case is given by $r=0$ (and arbitrary $\mu,s$) where the code obtained from ``puncturing $r=0$ positions'' in each local group, i.e., the unpunctured code, is MDS by the second property of \cref{def:pmds}.
+On the other hand, if $s=0$ (and arbitrary $\mu,r$) the code is just a concatenation of (independent) local MDS codes.}.
 The requirement $s \leq (n-r)(\mu-1)$ is necessary for the PMDS code definition since otherwise the dimension of the local code exceeds the one of the global code --- a contradiction.

 \begin{remark} In \cite{blaum2016construction,gabrys2018constructions} each codeword of the PMDS and SD codes is regarded as a $\mu \times n$ array, where for PMDS codes each row can correct $r$ erasures and for SD codes $r$ erased columns can be corrected.
 As we will construct PMDS and SD codes with local MSR codes, we will require subpacketization, i.e., each node will not store a symbol, but a vector of multiple symbols.
 To avoid having different types of rows, we adopt the terminology commonly used in the LRC literature and view the codewords of a PMDS or SD code as vectors, and what we refer to as \textbf{local codes} is equivalent to the \emph{rows} of \cite{blaum2016construction,gabrys2018constructions}. \end{remark}